lionel-rowe/dev-random/README.md

   - If set to `pcg32_<state>_<inc>`, the `state` and `inc` values will be used to initialize the PRNG.
 This is the format returned in the `seed` query param of the `_links` in the response and can be used to "paginate" through the random number stream.
-  - If omitted or empty, a random seed will be generated, and the request will be redirected to that seed.
+  - If omitted or empty, a random PRNG `state` and `inc` will be generated, and the request will be redirected.

 ## Response